davidfrantz/force-udf/python/ts/mowingDetection/readme.md

 ## Visualization

 You can visualize the pixelwise results of the mowingDetection_UDF using the QGIS-Plugin Profile Analytics which comes with the installation of the EnMAP-Box Plugin
-(implemented since v.3.12-alpha.2; tested in QGIS 3.26; for further details see: https://enmap-box.readthedocs.io/en/latest/usr_section/usr_manual/eo4q.html?highlight=profile#profile-analytics).
+(van der Linden et al., 2015; implemented since v.3.12-alpha.2; tested in QGIS 3.26; further details: https://enmap-box.readthedocs.io/en/latest/usr_section/usr_manual/eo4q.html?highlight=profile#profile-analytics).

 Please save a local copy of the UDF and make sure to set ``profileAnalytics = True`` in the main code.
 Additionally you need to set an environmental variable in QGIS following this example: